SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 find it helpful if you prevent overlapping by defining which player is playing.
-With this option selected, all players (video player, audio player on slideshows, other audio players) will stop when the selected player is playing back a file.
+With this option selected, all players (video player, audio player on slideshows, other audio players) will stop when the selected player is playing back.
 When simultaneous playback is desired, it may be helpful to use the [Play-tool](#play-tool "jump to play tool help").